Apoc70/Copy-ReceiveConnector/README.md

 Copy a selected receive connector and it's configuration and permissions to other Exchange Servers

+## NOTE

+This repository is archived.
+The script is maintained [here](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description

 This script copies a receive connector from a source Exchange Server to a single target Exchange server or to all Exchange servers.